 A new owner emerged in 2004, Amos Automotive Publishing in Lakeland, Florida.
 Amos also published Cars & Parts, Mopar Enthusiast, Corvette Enthusiast, Muscle Car Enthusiast, Mustang Enthusiast and Chevy Enthusiast.
 All these titles were consolidated into Auto Enthusiast magazine in late 2010.

-While Mr. Keefe worked for HPP until its demise in 2014, he also handled editorial duties for Smoke Signals magazine starting in 2006.
-In 2015, he then started Poncho Perfection magazine.
+While Mr. Ellis worked for HPP until its demise in 2014, Mr Keefe handled editorial duties for Smoke Signals magazine starting in 2006.
+In 2016, he then started Poncho Perfection magazine.

 The table of contents, if available, can be seen by clicking on the icon.